jrocco2/invest_scraper/README.md

 # Investing Scraper

 Investing Scraper is an asynchronous webcrawler that utilises the Scrapy Framework.
-Its role is to scrape an economic calendar and automatically store the information in a Postgres database.
-Additionally, data can be subscribed to via Redis, allowing updates to be viewed in real time.
+It scrapes an economic calendar, earnings calendar and stock market news and stores the information in a Postgres database.
+Additionally, data can be subscribed to via Redis Pubsub, allowing updates to be viewed in real time.
 ### Packages:

-There is a script shown in the <b>Install Packages</b> section that allows you to quickly download all of these at once.

 [Scrapy](https://doc.scrapy.org/en/0.10.3/intro/overview.html) - To build the asynchronous framework.